codementality/alpine-images/README.md

 * zip
 * zlib

-In addition, Composer is also installed.
+In addition, Composer is also installed, as is the Drush Launcher.
+Make sure you include drush as part of your project.

 To use, you will need to mount some configuration files into the container.